jupyter-naas/data-product-framework/utils/README.md

 # Utils

 ## Description
-Any common functions used accross files.
+The /utils folder stores all common functions used across files.